8 Top-Rated Campgrounds in Tofino, BC

 Despite the name, which suggests it may be on Long Beach, this campground is tucked back in the woods near the airport and the Long Beach Golf Course.
 The 76 campsites include a mix of large sites in a heavily forested area and a few brighter sites located in more open areas on grass.
 In addition, six fully serviced RV sites are on offer.

-The campground is in an exceptionally convenient location, all of the things to do within Pacific Rim National Park are a short drive away, and the main beach is just across the highway.
+Long Beach Campground is in an exceptionally convenient location, all of the things to do within Pacific Rim National Park are a short drive away, and the main beach is just across the highway.
 The town of Tofino is only a few minutes down the road.

 Golfers will also find this campground especially well located, as the golf course is on the same property and within easy walking distance from the sites.
 Long Beach Campground has new flush toilets, laundry facilities, and free showers (a rarity!) in the main building.
 Dogs are allowed, but there is a one-time fee.